Punktum-dk/epp-service-specification/README.md

   - Added example of first poll message to a [create domain](#create_domain), indicating the pending operation
   - Updated example of [info domain](#info-domain) response with information on the `AuthInfo` token and expiration date using the `dkhm:authInfoExDate` extension
   - Added missing example of [withdraw response](#withdraw-response)
+  - Added overview of contact objects and information on locking of data, see [Contact](#contact)

 - 4.1 2021-09-24
   - Added documentation for new error scenario for [create domain](#create_domain) for a registrar managed domain name, specifying other contacts than the registrant will result in an error `2306`